subquery/documentation/docs/subquery_network/node_operators/maximise-apy.md

 Running RPCs is very easy if you are already familiar with them, and it’s suggested to connect your existing RPCs to the SubQuery Network if you are already running an RPC for another usecase (the RPC service does not need to be dedicated to the SubQuery Network).

-### How can I attract more RPC requests?
+### How can I attract more indexing & RPC requests?

-The public RPC gateway will allocate RPC requests based on your:
+The public gateway will allocate requests based on your:
 - Reliability: Improve your uptime to increase queries.
 - Block height delay: Keep your nodes fully synced to receive queries.
 - Latency: Reduce latency by keeping your Node CPU usage healthy with good network connection.
-- Price: Lower pricing can receive more RPC requests.
+- Price: Lower pricing can receive more requests.

 ### Should I run all RPC projects?

-If you are already running RPC nodes which have capacity to serve more requests, it may be beneficial to add SubQuery as an extra source of requests to maximise your return from the node with very little added cost.
+If you are already running RPC nodes for other networks and have capacity to serve more requests, it may be beneficial to add SubQuery as an extra source of requests to maximise your return from the node with very little added cost.

 ### Do I need to allocate stake to my RPC projects to earn query rewards?

-No. Your query rewards are slightly impacted by your total stake, but are not impacted by which project you allocate the stake to.
-You can allocate 1 SQT to an RPC project and still receive query rewards.
+No. Your query rewards are slightly impacted by your total stake, but are not impacted by which project you allocate the stake to, unlike indexer projects.
+For example, you can allocate 1 SQT to an RPC project and still receive query rewards.

 ### So when would I allocate stake to my RPC projects?